Skip to main content

 At least one app managed field

-If your community is having at least one associated field, you will have to create the SSO connection mode with the list of the associated fields.
+If your community has at least one associated field, you will have to create the SSO connection mode with the list of the associated fields.

 Call the OctopusSDK initialization function in your Application's onCreate() block: